-- 5.3 Examination Malpractices
+5.3 Examination Malpractices

 - a.
-Possession of unauthorized documents

-- b.
-Copying

-- c.
-Cheating

-- d.
-Removal of examination stationery from the examination hall

-- e.
-Inappropriate behaviour

-- f.
-Impersonation

-- g.
-Gaining or attempting to gain unlawful access to the contents of a question paper

-- h.
-Aiding or abetting someone to cheat or receiving assistance from someone to cheat

-- i.
-Using undue influence on supervisors, invigilators and other examination officials

-- j.
-Plagiarism

-- k.
-Any other action considered as an examination malpractice by the University Senate

-5.4 Procedure for Investigating Examination Malpractices
+Possession of unauthorized documents - b.
+Copying - c.
+Cheating - d.
+Removal of examination stationery from the examination hall - e.
+Inappropriate behaviour - f.
+Impersonation - g.
+Gaining or attempting to gain unlawful access to the contents of a question paper - h.
+Aiding or abetting someone to cheat or receiving assistance from someone to cheat - i.
+Using undue influence on supervisors, invigilators and other examination officials - j.
+Plagiarism - k.
+Any other action considered as an examination malpractice by the University Senate - 5.4 Procedure for Investigating Examination Malpractices recommendations submitted by the sub-committee, the Senate will impose appropriate punishment on the offenders.

 The supervisor should report any examination malpractice to the Senior Asst.
 Registrar/Asst.
 Registrar (Examinations) who will investigate into the matter and submit a report to the sub-committee appointed by the Senate.
+On the